The Truth about Community Service

-- Don’t focus on service that is far from home.
+- Try not to focus on service that is far from home.
 You need not travel to Madagascar or Malaysia in order to find needy people or worthwhile causes.
 You will likely have more opportunity to have a measurable impact and create a sustained commitment if you stick close to home.

 - Get to know people who share your commitment.
 Connect with the leaders of the organization with which you volunteer.

-If you’re not sure whether you should pursue community service, or if you are looking for ways to increase your impact, you might consider setting up a consultation with one of our counselors.
+If you’re not sure whether you should pursue community service.
+Or, if you are looking for ways to increase your impact, you might consider setting up a consultation with one of our counselors.
 We advise our students—especially those aiming for the most selective colleges and universities—about how to develop priorities and manage their time so as to make themselves as attractive as possible to admissions officers.
-We can help you build a customized plan that will maximize your fun, enhance your chances, and—most important—help you make your mark in your community.
+We can help you build a customized plan that will maximize your fun.
+As well as enhance your chances, and—most important—help you make your mark in your community.

 Or you may want to consider our video courses on the admissions process.
 They are reasonably priced and a great way to educate yourself on how get the most from your high school experience, identify the best schools for you, and create winning applications.
 Check us out at the Great College Roadmap!